pangpang20/gaussdb-python/docs/advanced/adapt.rst

 -------------------------------

-Suppose you want to work with the "infinity" date which is available in PostgreSQL but not handled by Python:
+Suppose you want to work with the "infinity" date which is available in GaussDB but not handled by Python:

 .. code:: python